99kaits/tomochan/README.md

 some type of imageboard (images not implemented yet) using python/flask, and sqlite

 TODO:
-- REPLY COUNT FOR OPS IN DB REPLY COUNT FOR OPS IN DB!!!!
 - wordfilters (language enhancers)
 - start truncating post content in board view and in catalog view
 - move more shit to config file